Democrats outside Washington worry party will blow its chance of enacting historic agenda — a failure with grave political consequences

 In the eyes of Cobb-Hunter, such logjams are the result of broader dynamics in the party and stubborn centrists who she singled out for culpability in the most recent round of talks.

-“I think it’s because we are truly are a big tent party and we want everybody to get along and we don’t have a killer instinct like the Republicans do,” she said.
-“Democrats just don't appreciate power — what it takes to get to keep it and how to use it.”
+“I think it’s because we truly are a big tent party and we want everybody to get along and we don’t have a killer instinct like the Republicans do,” she said.
+“Democrats just don’t appreciate power — what it takes to get to keep it and how to use it.”

 In today’s Democratic Party, the 2020 election sometimes seems like a distant memory.
 Democrats shelved long-standing ideological and policy disagreements and banded together out of a shared sense of urgency to defeat Trump.

-Many of those disagreements have since resurfaced in the current fight — from the debate over expanding the Affordable Care Act versus moving toward a Medicare-for-all health-care system, to how to balance fighting climate change with protecting workers whose jobs depend on the fossil fuel industry.
+Many of those disagreements have since resurfaced in the current fight — from the debate over expanding the Affordable Care Act versus moving toward a Medicare-for-all health-care system, to how to balance combating climate change with protecting workers whose jobs depend on the fossil fuel industry.

 “Winning a majority and governing with a majority are two different things,” said Steve Benjamin, the Democratic mayor of Columbia, S.C.
 “We have much more pronounced distinctions in our party than we probably have ever had.”